IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/open_case_web_internal.md

  Select the case you intend to manage from [My Cases](https://ibmsf.force.com/ibminternalproducts/s/my-cases)
  ![caselist](Images/caselist.png)

+- you can **add a comment** to provide additional details on your case to the support team
+- close case
+- escalate case
-You can add a comment, close case, escalate case or review responses to your case.
+- View responses to your case.

 ## Notifcation Mails sent